thesealab001/WritePaperTip/03_TestPaper.md

 ## 1. Introduction

+## Investigation on the Effectiveness of Specialized Consultation on Respiratory (Acute/Chronic Cough, etc.) Using LLM
+## the Effectiveness of Specialized Consultation on Respiratory using LLM

 ### Chat GPT
 Hello, GPT.
 I'm a scientific researcher.
 I'm writing a paper and the topic is "A Study on the Satisfaction of Cough Counseling Using LLM".